ItzelAlonsoG/JavaAdvance/README.md

 # Instruction
 To use this repository you need to have the dependencies installed, next clone or download in a .zip the projects.
-- Open with your Terminal verified what is the java version you have with java -version
+- Open with your Terminal verified what is the java version you have with, just asegure that it says **openjdk version "11.0.11"**
+  -command: java -version
      <div><img src ="https://i.insider.com/5e2f46d55bc79c3214122a92?width=1000&format=jpeg&auto=webp" width ="800px">  </div>
  - Open Intellij IDE clic on Open project.
    <div><img src ="https://vaadin.com/docs/latest/static/44aa85798d7510627ce48c5b38738da1/03979/welcome-screen.png" width ="800px">  </div>